lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 Health checks periodically send requests to load balancers' registered instances to test their status.

-The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.
+The load balancer performs health checks on all registered instances, whether the instance is in a healthy state (status = `InService`) or an unhealthy state (status = `OutOfService`).

-- The status of the instances that are healthy at the time of the health check is `InService`.
-- The status of any instances that are unhealthy at the time of the health check is `OutOfService`.

 The load balancer routes requests only to the healthy instances.
 When the load balancer determines an instance is unhealthy, it stops routing requests to that instance.
 The load balancer resumes routing requests to the instance when it has been restored to a healthy state.